Pastelitos de Carne (Salvadoran fried turnover)

 Instructions:

-2. Season the ground beef with all the seasonings listen above, cover and set aside.
+Season beef: Season the ground beef with all the listed seasonings, cover, and set aside.

-5. In a big bowl add 1 cup of flour, ground annatto, a pinch of salt and gradually begin to incorporate 1 cup of warm water as you knead.
-Knead the dough for 5 minutes until it no longer sticks to you hands and is soft.
-This can also be done in a stand mixer with the kneading tool, let it knead for 5 minutes.
+Make dough: In a large bowl, add 1 cup of flour, ground annatto, and a pinch of salt.
+Gradually incorporate 1 cup of warm water while kneading.
+Knead for 5 minutes until the dough is soft and no longer sticks to your hands.
+(You can also use a stand mixer with a kneading tool for 5 minutes.)

-7. Grab masa and make a thin handmade tortilla, add picadillo in the center, then with both hands close the tortilla in half towards the middle to make a half moon.
-Seal the edge of the pastelito by pressing it down with your fingers.
+Assemble: Take the masa and form a thin handmade tortilla.
+Add picadillo in the center, then fold in half to make a half-moon.
+Seal the edge by pressing with your fingers.

 Pastelitos can be served with a cabbage and tomato salad but I prefer mine with curtido and Salsa!
 Hope you enjoy this one, for more recipe videos follow me @flourishwithg on Instagram and TikTok.